jurevans/gtfs-realtime-graphql-api/README.md

 This API serves GTFS-realtime data via GraphQL.
 Presently, this is set up for `Alert` and `TripUpdate` data, as defined in `gtfs-realtime.proto` (Read about the GTFS Realtime specification [here](https://developers.google.com/transit/gtfs-realtime))

-This project is built off of [transit-app-api](https://github.com/jurevans/transit-app-api), which I developed as a Rest server and WebSocket gateway.
+This project is built off of [transit-app-api](https://github.com/jurevans/transit-app-api), which I developed as a Rest API and WebSocket gateway.
 This is being split off into multiple projects, currently this one, for serving real-time data, and a future GraphQL API which interfaces with a PostgreSQL/PostGIS database to query static GTFS data.

 ## Table of Contents